 Use customer data for the greater good

-And, as GDPR waits in the wings, establishing a trusted relationship with customers should now be the #1 concern for brands and organizations.
+And, as GDPR and other privacy laws take flight, establishing a trusted relationship with customers should now be the #1 concern for brands and organizations.
 Trust could begin by breaking the mold of old-fashioned, biased clusters, and, instead, respecting their customers’ individual personalities and preferences.